faircloth-lab/phyluce/docs/tutorials/tutorial-1.rst

 Tutorial I: UCE Phylogenomics
 *****************************

 In the following example, we are going to process raw read data from UCE enrichments performed against several divergent taxa so that you can get a feel for how a typical analysis goes.
-I'm also going to use several tricks that I did not cover in the :ref:`UCE Processing` section.
+For more general analysis notes, see the :ref:`UCE Processing` chapter.
+That said, this is a good place to start.

 The taxa we are working with will be: